npryce/adr-tools/doc/adr/0002-implement-as-shell-scripts.md

 ## Decision

-The tool is implement as shell scripts that use standard Unix tools -- grep, sed, awk, etc.
+The tool is implemented as shell scripts that use standard Unix tools -- grep, sed, awk, etc.

 ## Consequences